Nancy Doe

-Nancy Bohn Doe (1949 – 21 May 2025) was the first lady of Liberia.
+Nancy Bohn Doe (1949 – 21 May 2025) was the first lady of Liberia from 1980 to 1990.

 Biography

 Doe was born in 1949 in Zwedru, Grand Gedeh County.
 She moved to Monrovia in the 1960s, where she worked as a merchant.
 She married Samuel Doe, who was in the Liberian Armed Forces, in either 1968 or 1969.
 Together, they had four children.
 After Samuel gained control of Liberia in the 1980 coup d'état, Doe became first lady.
 As first lady, she established a national market women's association.
 The Nancy B. Doe Market, in Jorkpeh Town, Sinkor, was established in her honor.
 In June 1983, during a visit to the United States, Doe helped establish scholarship opportunities for Liberian students at Chicago State University.